-- Include the voices of indigenous peoples and women in the design and development of geospatial services and strengthen their capacity in the use of those services
+- Contribute to the empowerment of indigenous peoples and women by including their perspectives in the design and development of geospatial services and strengthen their capacity in the use of those services.

 - Understand the potential gender dynamics of geospatial services in our 6 target countries and 4 thematic service areas

 - Strengthen the capacity of women GIS professionals in our partner organizations

 Objective: engage early career women with interests in geospatial careers to build their capacity through technical and soft skills training.

 Status: Launched in June.
 Read more and participate

 Objective: Address women’s rights issues using geospatial information, empower local communities to generate positive impacts of GIS technologies.